-5. Maximise visibility.
+5. Maximize visibility.

 Did you know your product detail page placements are responsible for up to 50% ad sales?
 The thing is, each marketplaceâ€™s advertising opportunities are different.
 Take advantage of these differences to tailor your ads to specific audiences, track performance and make changes for the best ROI across marketplaces.
 A diversified retail media approach broadens your reach and gives shoppers multiple touchpoints to interact with your brand.Â

 Set your prices too high, and youâ€™ll likely be undercut.
 Set them too low, and you risk missing out on revenue.
 Find the pricing â€śsweet spotâ€ť by: